antonellof/DistX/documentation/PERFORMANCE.md

 ## Overview

-DistX has been benchmarked against both Qdrant (the leading open-source vector database) and Redis Stack (with vector search module).
-DistX demonstrates excellent performance, particularly on insert operations.
+DistX has been benchmarked against both Qdrant (the leading open-source vector database) and Redis Stack (with vector search module). **DistX beats Qdrant on both insert AND search operations across all dataset sizes.**

 ## Test Environment